RagingGummyBear/CustomVisionProject/CustomVisionProject/Workflow.md

 ### ComparingAssets:
     - Make assets with only coffee color from the top, side, angled
     - Make assets with clean coffee mug too aid the CoreML?
-    - Make assets with better textures for comparison
+    - Make assets with better textures for comparison ???
+    - Get background assets with coffee on them

 ## TODO:
-    - Quotes
-    - Camera indicator
-    - Processing animations: +++ SemiDone
-    - Figure out how to classify the processing image (using histogram, tryout feature extraction, hucompare?, mask?)
-    - IMPROVE MEMORY USAGE
+    - Acquisition of new images for the classifier and new images for the histogram bounds compare
+    - Acquire images for background with coffee compare --- BIG MUST

 ## BUGS:
-    - Potential memory leak in the camera view controller
-    - Main view quote speeds up
-    - TOO MUCH MEMORY USAGE

-### Memory leak:
-    - Remove unnecessery view controllers from navigation view
-    - Surface_IO in the camera view
-    - UILabel ????
-    - On completion for the splashscreens, remove them from memory using the imageView.image = nil